j-zeng/angular2-rest-resource/README.md

 # angular2-rest-resource
-Library to support rest resource for Angular 2
+Library to support REST resource for Angular 2

 ## Setting up the resource service
 ```